dgcamblor/UMIvar/Doctorado/Detection of CRC-specific methylation profiles.md

 The idea is to compare those tumor samples to a control dataset as similar as posible (age, sex).

-After [[DM analysis]], a series of CRC-speficic methylation markers can be determined.
+After [[Differential methylation (DM) analysis]], a series of CRC-speficic methylation markers can be determined.